Neon Dreams: Career

 Their debut EP To You was released on August 26, 2016 and accumulated over 15 million streams.
 It included the group's gold single "Marching Bands," featuring Kardinal Offishall.
 They won Best New Artist (Dance/Urban/Rhythmic) at the 2017 Canadian Radio Music Awards, beating out prominent nominees Tory Lanez and PartyNextDoor.
 They were also winners of the 2017 Allan Slaight JUNO Master Class.

-In 2017 Corey Lerue left the band to run their Halifax based Independent label Dreaming Out Loud.
+In 2017, Corey Lerue left the band to run their Halifax-based Independent label Dreaming Out Loud.
 The label signed a distribution imprint deal with Warner Music Canada.
 Lerue continues to write and produce for the band.
 In 2018 Matt Gats left the band to take over label and managing duties.
+On September 22, 2017 the band released Wolf, Princess & Me, their now unavailable second EP.

-The duo released their debut album, Sweet Dreams till Sunbeams, on July 25 2019.
+The duo released their debut album, Sweet Dreams till Sunbeams, on July 25, 2019.
 The 9 track album was inspired by Kadillac's visit to a healing retreat in Sedona, Arizona, where he was encouraged to open up about his troubled childhood.
 The album featured the radio hit “High School Dropout,” which reached #20 on Canadian Top 40.